 “Alexa, what is the square root of 3,572?.”

 While having a large list of third-party integrations, there is a special focus on compatibility within the Amazon ecosystem consisting of the Amazon Marketplace, Amazon Prime Video, Amazon Prime Music, Audible, and other popular Amazon services.

 More often than not, Alexa is accessed using one of Amazon’s Echo smart speakers.
 Alexa and Echo have become quite synonymous with each other.
 As a matter of fact, more often than not, Echo speakers are referred to as “Alexa” themselves.
-However, since Alexa’s software lives on a cloud, you can also access her using your smartphone, computer and several other third-party devices which have Alexa built-in.
+However, since Alexa’s software lives on the cloud, you can also access her using your smartphone, computer, and several other third-party devices which have Alexa built-in.